South Staffordshire (UK Parliament constituency): General election 2005

 On 9 May, the Labour candidate, Penny Barber, announced that she was standing down as she could not afford to take any more time off work.
 The constituency Labour Party had to select a new candidate, choosing Paul Kalinauckas who had been their candidate in the 2001 election.
 The Liberal Democrats selected Jo Crotty as their replacement candidate.
 In addition, three additional candidates who had not been nominated for the original poll fought the delayed election: Kate Spohrer of the Green Party, Rev. David Braid of Clause 28 Children's Protection Christian Democrats, and most notably the journalist Garry Bushell representing the English Democrats Party, who had already stood in the Greenwich and Woolwich constituency on 5 May, where he had polled 3.4%.

 The election was eventually held on 23 June 2005 and saw Sir Patrick Cormack hold the seat.
 With the seat being safely Conservative, and with the results of the general election in other constituencies already known, the election attracted a considerably lower turnout (37.3%) than in other constituencies (akin to a by-election).
 Cormack increased his majority to 34.5% (a 9.1% swing), while the United Kingdom Independence Party saw one of their best results of 2005, with 10.4% of the vote.

 A year later the Electoral Administration Act 2006 was passed, in part because of the events in South Staffordshire.
 Under the new rules, in case of the death of a candidate, the party of the deceased candidate is allowed to select a replacement candidate.
-New nominations from parties which did not contest the original pool are no longer permitted.
+New nominations from parties which did not contest the original poll are no longer permitted.
 This rule was first used in the 2010 general election when the UKIP candidate for Thirsk and Malton died before the election.